 An air purifier can help with eczema from flaring up by removing harmful airborne allergens like mold, spores, and pollen.
-Also known as dermatitis, eczema is a chronic skin disorder where the skin becomes cracked, scaly red, swollen, and itchy.
-The cause is often related to dry skin, the food we consumed, scratching, sensitive skin and poor air circulation.
-Other than dry skin and food factors, an air purifier will play its part by circulating clean air in your home.
+Also known as dermatitis, eczema is a chronic skin disorder that becomes cracked, scaly red, swollen, and itchy.
+The cause is often related to dry skin, the food we consume, scratching, sensitive skin, and poor air circulation.
+Besides dry skin and food factors, an air purifier will play its part in circulating clean air in your home.

 Air Purifier Reduce Rashness, Heals Acne, And Slow Down Aging

 Like overexposure to ultraviolet light, particulates can break down collagen and elastin (elastic protein) in the tissues.
-Without the supportive tissue, your skin will become saggy and droopy as muscle weakens.
+Your skin will become saggy and droopy without the supportive tissue as muscle weakens.
 An air cleaner will trap and prevent the particulates from damaging your skin.
-This extent the aging process timeline and your skin will retain its soft, youthful look.
+This extent, the aging process timeline, and your skin will retain its soft, youthful look.

 Air Purifier Are Good For Your Skin Tone

 To get a glowing, even skin tone, you will need an air purifier with HEPA filter.
 It will trap hydrocarbons that are notoriously linked with poor skin pigmentation.
 Polycyclic aromatic hydrocarbons (PAHs) are a group of chemicals released from burning coal, oil, gasoline, and tobacco.
-It can be found in both the outdoor and indoor environment.
-The lesser PAHs is in the air, the less oxidation your skin would experience.
-The dermal layer in your skin will remain intact thus less discoloration will occur to process vitamin A.
+It can be found in both outdoor and indoor environments.
+The lesser PAHs are in the air, the less oxidation your skin would experience.
+The dermal layer in your skin will remain intact; thus, less discoloration will occur to process vitamin A.

 Will An Air Purifier Dry Out The Air?

 No, an air cleaner that relies on a mechanical filter for filtration will not dry out the air.
 It is designed to trap airborne particles like dust, hair, and pet dander.
 Still, if you feel the air is stale and dry, you will need a humidifier.
-Think of humidifier as drinking water but to your skin.
-It keeps your skin moisture, rejuvenate and elastic.
-Furthermore, it can flush away any microorganisms thus reducing breakouts.
+Think of a humidifier as drinking water but to your skin.
+It keeps your skin moist, rejuvenated, and elastic.
+Furthermore, it can flush away any microorganisms, thus reducing breakouts.

 Humidifier runs well together with an air purifier so I would recommend getting an air purifier with a built-in humidifier.
 You can learn more about air purifier VS humidifier here.